Part 2: 5 long-term effects of food insecurity on kids

 The Snack Sack was founded to provide kids the food they need to be able to concentrate on the things that can positively impact their life, like family and school.
 Donate now.

-Brenna Kutch (they/them or she/her) is a self-described bureaucratic activist - creating structural change through policy and organizational inclusion.
-They spend their time writing strongly worded opinions, joining social justice and human rights causes, challenging binaries, and over-committing.
-Their professional career is in public education and international development with a focus on HR and Diversity/Equity/Inclusion, and they currently work at USAID's Office of Food for Peace.
-You can get in touch at www.brennakutch.com
+Brenna Kutch (they/them or she/her) is a bureaucratic activist who spends their time writing strongly worded opinions, joining human rights causes, and over-committing.
+You can read more or get in touch at www.brennakutch.com.